 Their energy is drained, and they have great difficulty pursuing, or even knowing, their goals.
 They may fall into depression.
 Their ability to function in a healthy way is compromised as they disassociate from themselves and become obstinate in their dealings with others.
 They begin to check out of their life and from reality.
 They continue in a numb, almost zombie-like manner.
 Neglect of themselves and others may become apparent.
 They become almost catatonic and severely dissociated from themselves and reality.
 They have lost their sense of themselves and have lost their way out of their confusion.

-To learn more about Type Nine Peacemaker and what they are like in relationships, go to page 381.
+To learn more about Type 9 Peacemaker and what they are like in relationships, go to page 381.

-Tools to Relax the Habit of Attention for Type Nines
+Tools to Relax the Habit of Attention for Enneagram Type 9s

 Overview of Type Nine (from an online training by Lynn)